The Books That Changed How I Think About Myself

 For the woman who gives everything to everyone and has nothing left for herself.

 Nobody taught us how to have boundaries.
 We were taught to be agreeable, accommodating, endlessly available.
-And then we wonder why we feel resentful, exhausted, and invisible.
+And then we wonder why we feel resentful and exhausted and faintly invisible.

-Nedra Tawwab is a therapist who writes about boundaries the way no one else does — practically, without guilt, and with deep compassion for how hard it actually is to change these patterns.
+Nedra Tawwab is a therapist who writes about boundaries the way no one else does — practically, without guilt, with deep compassion for how hard it actually is to change these patterns.
+What I needed wasn't to be told that boundaries were important.
+I needed someone to show me what they actually look like in real relationships.

-This book showed me that boundaries are not walls.
+This book did that.
+And it reframed something I had always gotten wrong: boundaries are not walls.
 They are the thing that makes real intimacy possible.
-You cannot truly connect with someone when you're performing for them.

-Read this if: you struggle to say no, you feel responsible for everyone's feelings, or you're exhausted by relationships that feel one-sided.
+Read this if: you struggle to say no, you feel responsible for everyone's feelings, or you're exhausted by relationships that always seem to flow in one direction.

 3. You Are a Badass — Jen Sincero